The Island (2005 film)

-The Island is a 2005 American dystopian science fiction action thriller film directed and co-produced by Michael Bay from a story by Caspian Tredwell-Owen.
+The Island is a 2005 American science fiction action film directed and co-produced by Michael Bay and written by Caspian Tredwell-Owen, Alex Kurtzman and Roberto Orci, from a story by Tredwell-Owen.
 It stars Ewan McGregor, Scarlett Johansson, Djimon Hounsou, Sean Bean, Michael Clarke Duncan, and Steve Buscemi.
 The film is about Lincoln Six Echo (McGregor), who struggles to fit into the highly structured world in which he lives, isolated in a compound, and the series of events that unfold when he questions how truthful that world is.
 After Lincoln learns the compound inhabitants are clones used for organ harvesting as well as surrogates for wealthy people in the outside world, he attempts to escape with Jordan Two Delta (Johansson) and expose the illegal cloning movement.

 The Island has been described as a pastiche of "escape-from-dystopia" science fiction films of the 1960s and 1970s, such as Fahrenheit 451, THX 1138, Parts: The Clonus Horror, and Logan's Run.
 The Island cost $126 million to produce.
-The original score was composed by Steve Jablonsky, who went on to score Bay's further works.
-It opened on July 22, 2005 by DreamWorks Pictures in North America and internationally by Warner Bros.
+It opened on July 22, 2005, by DreamWorks Pictures in North America and internationally by Warner Bros.
 Pictures, to mixed reviews, earning $36 million at the United States box office and $127 million overseas for a $162 million worldwide total.

 Plot

 On July 19, 2019, Lincoln Six Echo and Jordan Two Delta live with others in an isolated compound.
 This dystopian community is governed by a strict set of rules.
 The residents are told that the outside world has become too contaminated to support life with the exception of a pathogen-free island.
 Each week, one resident gets to leave the compound and live on the island by way of a lottery.

 Lincoln begins having dreams that he knows are not from his own experiences.
-Dr. Merrick, a scientist who runs the compound, is concerned and places probes in Lincoln's body to monitor his cerebral activity.
-While secretly visiting an off-limits power facility in the basement where technician James McCord works, Lincoln discovers a live moth in a ventilation shaft, leading him to deduce the outside world is not really contaminated.
+Dr. Merrick, a scientist who runs the compound, is concerned so places probes in Lincoln's body to monitor his cerebral activity.
+While secretly visiting the off-limits power facility in the basement where technician James McCord works, Lincoln discovers a live moth in a ventilation shaft, leading him to deduce the outside world is not really contaminated.

 Lincoln follows the moth to another section, where he discovers the "lottery" is actually a system to selectively remove inhabitants from the compound, where the "winner" is then used for organ harvesting, surrogate pregnancies, and other important purposes for each one's wealthy sponsor, of whom they are clones.

-Merrick learns Lincoln has discovered the truth about his existence, which forces Lincoln to escape.
+Merrick learns Lincoln has discovered the truth about his existence, which compels Lincoln to escape.
 Meanwhile, Jordan has been selected for the island.
-Lincoln and Jordan escape the facility and emerge in the desert.
-Lincoln explains the truth to her, and they set out to discover the real world.
+Lincoln and she escape the facility and emerge in the desert.
+He explains the truth to Jordan, and they set out to discover the real world.
 Merrick hires Burkinabé mercenary and former GIGN operative Albert Laurent to find and return them to the compound.